Of the Universe, Gods,

 Star Sector Nebra

-The Imperial Frontier and focus of this chronicle
+Frontier of the Politismos and focus of this chronicle

-The star sector of Nebra lies on the fringe of known space, beyond the barren Marginals separating Imperial Realms from the frontier.
-Travel to this remote region has remained long and arduous for centuries, yet despite this, the sector saw a constant influx of settlers and expeditions.
+Nebra lies on the fringe of the Illuminated Cosmos, beyond the barren Nebra Marginals separating the Politismos from the wild frontier.
+Travel to this remote region has remained long and arduous in ages past.
+Until, two centuries ago, emissaries of the greater Polis Appollonia reached these remote worlds and their rustic kingdoms.

 Nebra encompasses one of the few navigable routes crossing between the Thirassian and Garathrond nebulae.
 As such, the region is destined for an important role in future history, as the expansion of civilization pushes further and further out.

-The sector abounds with so-called Century Worlds, young colonies aspiring to Imperial Ascendency.
+The sector abounds with so-called Century Worlds, far-flung colonies aspiring to Ascension – recognition by and connection with the Politismos.

-From their ambitious efforts and bitter rivalries arose several promising powers intent on founding the next imperial realm.
+From their ambitious efforts and bitter rivalries arose several promising powers intent on founding the next ascendant realm.

-First among them, the world of Amad Tir seeks to strengthen its ties across the Marginals, and to expand its influence throughout the sector.
+First among them, the world of Amad Tir harbors imperial ambition, seeking to strengthen ties across the Nebra Marginals, and to expand its influence throughout the sector.

 But Nebra is not a region easily tamed.
-Its cosmic territories are governed by the Gorge, an exotic singularity consuming the encroaching nebulae.
-From this maw, strange forces and phenomena permeate all of Nebra and its stars.
+Its cosmic territories are governed by the Gorge, a primordial singularity consuming the encroaching nebulae.
+From this maw onto the Underworld, strange forces and phenomena permeate all of Nebra and its stars.

 Many worlds surrounding them bear marks of older histories.
-Ancient colonies and pilgrim journeys led humanity to this place for millennia.
+Cyclopean colonies and pilgrim journeys led the mortal peoples to this place for millennia.
 Their legacies are forsaken crypts and ruins, and a few surviving worlds re-telling legends half-forgotten.

 The Realms of Inner Nebra

 Inner Nebra encompasses the inner third of the sector.
 Here lie the rival imperial Realms of Sianid and Amad Tir, the most recent World Ascendant, and the strands of Lower Garathrond.
-It is a bustling frontier of human civilization, growing rapidly in industry and population.
-Yet the legacy of ages past remains strong in these regions as well, steeping much of Inner Nebra in legend and mystery still.
+It is a bustling frontier of mortal domains, growing rapidly in influence and population.
+Yet the legacy of ages past remains strong in these regions as well, steeping much of Inner Nebra in legends of the old mythos.

 The Imperial Realm of Amad Tir

-Merchant guilds and young nobility of the Imperium are now crossing the Nebra Marginals more frequently, slowly building a bridge across that vast abyss to link Nebra more closely to the Inner Worlds of the empire.
-They follow the path of the old Pilgrim’s Way, where the Latter Exodus left countless seeded worlds and systems, ruins, and runestones in its wake.
+Merchant guilds and young nobility of the Politismos are now crossing the Nebra Marginals more frequently, slowly building a bridge across that vast abyss to link Nebra more closely to Appollonia and the Inner Worlds.
+They follow the path of the old Pilgrim’s Way, where the Nomoi Exodus left countless seeded worlds and systems, ruins, and runestones in its wake.

-Imperial Estates and knightly orders, new and old kingdoms, and the ancient colonies of the Sianid Vale are all united in the Imperial Realm of Amad Tir, whose rising star has culminated in being pronounced a World Ascendant half a century ago.
+Imperial estates and heroic orders, new and old kingdoms, and the ancient colonies of the Sianid Vale are all united in the Imperial Realm of Amad Tir, whose rising star has culminated in being pronounced a World Ascendant half a century ago.

-Little is known about the links between Sianid and the Realm of Garathrond Ammonn.
-It is a collection of wild worlds, with no ties to the Imperium, reaching far beyond the known boundaries of civilization.
+Little is known about the links between Sianid and the Hadean Realm of Garathrond Ammonn.
+It is a collection of wild worlds, with no ties to the Politismos or known Promethean settlers, reaching far beyond the known boundaries of the cosmos.

-Deeping Clans and Worldsmiths, ancient cults, and fallen kingdoms sleep in the constellation shrouded in Garathrond’s snow.
+Dark Astra Clans and Hadean Worldsmiths, ancient cults, and fallen kingdoms sleep in the constellation shrouded in Garathrond’s snow.

 The First-Chosen